coryhuebner-oci/databricks-ncaa-tournament-predictor/README.md

 2. Kenpom Head to Head stats - Head-to-head game results are used for training/testing to validate the picks made by the model.
 These were pulled by manually scraping the free Kenpom text endpoint for each season.
 E.g. [https://kenpom.com/cbbga13.txt](https://kenpom.com/cbbga13.txt), [https://kenpom.com/cbbga14.txt](https://kenpom.com/cbbga14.txt), etc.

+The datasets are filtered to data [prior to March 18, 2025 (the first tournament game)](https://www.ncaa.com/news/basketball-men/article/2025-03-23/2025-march-madness-mens-ncaa-tournament-schedule-dates)

 ## Switching between VS Code workspaces

 The setup is a bit complicated, but to use VS Code, you'll need to switch between workspaces to get the correct